-Not at all = 0 A little = 1 Moderately = 2 A great deal = 3
+Not at all = 0 A little = 1

+Moderately = 2

+A great deal = 3

-Symptoms Bother Is it difficult to hold urine when you get the urge to go?
-How much does it bother you?
-Do you have a problem with going to the toilet too often during the day?
-How much does it bother you?
-Do you have to wake from sleep at night to pass urine?
-How much does it bother you?
-Do you leak urine?
-How much does it bother you?
-Now add the two columns downwards and put the scores in these boxes My Symptom My Symptoms score Му Bother score
+Score (0-3) Symptoms Bother Score (0-3) Is it difficult to hold urine when you get the urge to go? \rightarrow How much does it bother you?
+Do you have a problem with going to the toilet too often during the day? \rightarrow How much does it bother you?
+Have to wake at night to pass urine? \rightarrow How much does it bother you?
+Do you leak urine? \rightarrow How much does it bother you?
+Add each column downwards and put the scores below: My Symptoms Score: My Bother Score:

-Symptom score This 'Symptom' score means: This 'Bother' score means: Bother score 0 You are fortunate and don't have a urinary problem You are fortunate and don't have a urinary problem 0 1-3 Your symptoms are mild You are bothered slightly by your symptoms 1-3 4-6 You have moderate symptoms You are moderately bothered by your symptoms 4-6 7-9 You have significant symptoms Your symptoms are of significant bother for you 7-9 10-12 You have very significant problems Your symptoms are a major problem for you 10-12 If your sy mptom score above is 4 or over you should seek help If your bother score above is 1 o may benefit by seeking h
+Score This Symptom score means: This Bother score means: Score 0 You don't have a urinary problem \rightarrow You don't seem to have a problem 0 0-3 Your symptoms are mild \rightarrow You are bothered slightly 0-3 4-6 You have moderate symptoms \rightarrow You are moderately bothered 4-6 7-9 You have significant problems \rightarrow Your symptoms are of significant bother to you 7-9 10-12 You have very significant problems Your symptoms are of significant problem to you 10-12 You should seek help if you Score 4 or higher You may benefit from seeking help if your score is 1 or more